Introduction: Why skill based hiring is on rise

 The Limitations of Degree-focused hiring

-• Ignores actual talent: Solely focusing on academic qualification might create hindrance in looking for actual talent, as degree doesn’t reflect anyone’s true skills.
+- Ignores actual talent: Solely focusing on academic qualification might create a hindrance in looking for actual talent, as a degree doesn’t reflect anyone’s true skills.

-• Excludes Exclusive talent: There are many students who had learned and gained degrees through online classes or self study which are mostly overlooked during hiring.
+- Excludes Exclusive talent: Many students had learned and gained degrees through online classes or self-study, which are mostly overlooked during hiring.

-• Bias towards prestigious knowledge: Some people can afford degree from prestigious colleges while other’s can’t and bias towards the prestigious knowledge can eliminate real talent.
+- Bias towards prestigious knowledge: Some people can afford a degree from prestigious colleges while others can’t, and bias towards the prestigious knowledge can eliminate real talent.

-• Outdated knowledge: What’s taught in colleges can quickly become outdated in this fast and improving technology based world, so the degree based knowledge is helpful for a relevant period of time while skill based is useful for a longer period.
+- Outdated knowledge: What’s taught in colleges can quickly become outdated in this fast and improving technology-based world, so the degree-based knowledge is helpful for a relevant period of time, while skill-based knowledge is useful for a longer period.

-• Non-diversifies: Solely focusing on degrees sometimes ignores the various diversity on the base of skills, knowledge, background or experience.
+- Non-diversifies: Solely focusing on degrees sometimes ignores the various diversity based on skills, knowledge, background or experience.

-• Ignore soft skills: Academic knowledge focuses on teaching hard skills while the soft skills like time management, communication, teamwork, leadership are often ignored.
+- Ignore soft skills: Academic knowledge focuses on teaching hard skills, while the soft skills, like time management, communication, teamwork, and leadership, are often ignored.

-• Talent shortage: Taking only high degree based candidates can ignore real talents which can sometime leads to shortage of new talents.
+- Talent shortage: Taking only high degree-based candidates can ignore real talents, which can sometimes lead to a shortage of new talents.

-When companies hire based on skills, they’re most likely to match candidate to roles they can excel in.
+When companies hire based on skills, they’re most likely to match candidates to roles they can excel in.
 This can reduce the risk of mismatched expectations, leading to higher performance.

-Not only focusing on academic qualification and giving chance to real talent can bring them a wider range of candidates with diversified talents leading to higher options to find the perfect fit for the position.
+Not only focusing on academic qualification and giving a chance to real talent can bring them a wider range of candidates with diversified talents, leading to higher options to find the perfect fit for the position.

-Skill-based hiring opens opportunity for the non-traditional students who studied through online classes or self study, increasing the chance of prosperity and growth for both employee and employer.
+Skill-based hiring opens opportunities for the non-traditional students who studied through online classes or self-study, increasing the chance of prosperity and growth for both employee and employer.

 Key Skills employers value today

-The hiring process has now changed but to something more reliable and valuable, Employers no longer just scan the resume for the academic qualifications they search for real talents who are skilled in every type of skills.
+The hiring process has now changed, but to something more reliable and valuable.
+Employers no longer just scan the resume for the academic qualifications; they search for real talents who are skilled in every type of skill.

 But what are those types:

-There are majorly three kinds of skills which employers are majorly looking for in their employees.
+There are three major kinds of skills that employers are looking for in their employees.

 Hard skills

-Hard skills are the technical abilities of an individual which can be taught and measured.
-The workplace demands professional and technical experts nowadays who are skilled with the digital tools.
+Hard skills are the technical abilities of an individual that can be taught and measured.
+The workplace demands professional and technical experts nowadays who are skilled with digital tools.

-• Data analysis: Business depends on statics and insights not just on information and someone with good data analysis skill is an asset for the business.
+- Data analysis: Business depends on statistics and insights, not just on information, and someone with good data analysis skills is an asset to the business.

-• Specialized knowledge: Specialized knowledge are those with advance excel skills like coding, cloud computing or having technical depth knowledge in your fields highlights you.
+- Specialised knowledge: Specialised knowledge are those with advance excel skills, like coding, cloud computing or having in-depth technical knowledge in your fields highlights you.

 Soft Skills

-Soft skills are the ones which can’t be taught in classroom, they are naturally developed or came from real life experience.
-These are your personal traits and behaviour which shapes you for the future.
+Soft skills are the ones that can’t be taught in a classroom; they are naturally developed or come from real-life experience.
+These are your personal traits and behaviour that shape you for the future.

-• Communication: Communication is the key to success, we used to read it in our school but now it is the biggest reality, A clear communicating skill is like an undefeated weapon in the corporate world, from clear message to clear presentation, every part of communication plays an important role in workplace efficiency.
+- Communication: Communication is the key to success.
+We used to read it in our school, but now it is the biggest reality.
+A clear communication skill is like an undefeated weapon in the corporate world, from a clear message to a clear presentation, every part of communication plays an important role in workplace efficiency.

-• Problem solving: Every workplace has problems and anyone with good problem solving skills are valued the most by the employers.
+- Problem-solving: Every workplace has problems, and anyone with good problem-solving skills is valued the most by employers.

-• Adaptability: In this fast-changing industries, the ability to adapt changes and learn faster in essential.
+- Adaptability: In these fast-changing industries, the ability to adapt to changes and learn faster is essential.

-• Leadership: A person with good leadership skill is an essential for any industry as it help in guiding, handling the team and teamwork.
+- Leadership: A person with good leadership skills is essential for any industry, as it helps in guiding, handling the team and teamwork.

 Role-Specific Skills

-Every profession needs expertise in a special professional skills.
+Every profession needs expertise in special professional skills.
 For example:

-• Marketing needs SEO, campaign analytic, social media strategy and content creation knowledge to expertise.
+- Marketing needs SEO, campaign analytics, social media strategy and content creation knowledge to expertise.

-• Design needs Proficiency with tools related to Photo editing and designing, branding and user-centered design to expertise.
+- Design needs Proficiency with tools related to Photo editing and designing, branding and user-centred design to expertise.

 Employers want well-rounded professionals who can balance technical skills with human skills.
 Focusing on both hard and soft skills—and keeping them updated—can give candidates a real edge in today’s job market.